All children and adults should be immunised against tetanus. See your practice nurse if you think that you are not fully immunised.

 Tetanus is an infection caused by a germ (bacterium) called Clostridium tetani which can attack the muscles and nervous system.
 Tetanus is a serious infection which can even be fatal.
 Tetanus germs (bacteria) live in the soil and dirt.
 The bacteria may get into your body through a cut or a wound in the skin.
 The bacteria make a poison (toxin) which causes the illness.

 Tetanus in the UK is extremely uncommon.
 Most cases occur in people over the age of 65 years who have not been immunised against tetanus, as the immunisation was only routinely introduced in 1961.
-In 2012 there were only six cases of tetanus in the UK.
+In 2013 there were only seven cases of tetanus in the UK.
 Tetanus is largely a disease of the developing world and the poor, where there is inadequate vaccination.

 Tetanus vaccine is actually given as a combination vaccine with other vaccines.
 There are three types of combination vaccine: